 As the first families’ children began to grow they established their own pre-school.
 This naturally led, in turn, to the creation of the Primary School and the development of the concept for a unique, bilingual, bicultural curriculum, which has since been a model for other schools.

-Father Bruno and other residents very quickly established the School for Peace, even before there was a building for it.
+Father Bruno and other residents also quickly established the School for Peace, even before there was a building for it.
 The programmes still bring together Palestinian Arab and Jewish Israeli young people for joint activities to get to know one another, and through dialogue to explore issues that both groups experience as Israeli citizens.

-The Primary School & pre-school have bilingual, bicultural education and therefore need a higher teacher/pupil ratio than in most other schools.
+Led by the outstanding Carmella Ferber (Principal) and Reem Nashef (Vice-Principal), The Primary School & pre-school have bilingual, bicultural education and therefore need a higher teacher/pupil ratio than in most other schools.
 We assist by contributing to teachers’ salaries, and have a particular interest in the role of the homeroom teacher who has an important pastoral role in the care of the children.
 Through a generous grant from a family trust Oasis of Peace UK was able to fund the building of a beautiful, state-of-the-art library.

 Some other examples of how our donors have contributed to educational resources are: books for the library in English, Hebrew and Arabic; science and playground equipment; IT and computers; synthetic lawn and shade canopy for a large sport/recreation area; children’s summer camps; teachers’ language courses.